astronautlabs/wdi/README.md

 ## A web-native media transport protocol to replace RTMP

-WDI (the Web Display Interface) is a client/server media transport scheme based on WebRTC and WebSockets.
+WDI (the Web Device Interface) is a client/server media transport scheme based on WebRTC and WebSockets.
 You can use WDI to push arbitrary audio/video streams from a web browser application to a server, as well as pull streams down from such a server in real time.